wang-jun-cheng/wang-jun-cheng.github.io/people.md

 Ms. Lulu Zhu (2025)
 - Master: The University of Sydney; Bachelor: Tianjin University
-- An incoming Ph.D. student at The University of Sydney
+- An incoming PhD student at The University of Sydney

 Mr. Bingjie Yan (2024)
 - AAAI 2025
 - Master: Chinese Academy of Sciences; Bachelor: Hainan University
-- Now a Ph.D. student at The Hong Kong Polytechnic University
+- Now a PhD student at The Hong Kong Polytechnic University